-Outsourcing work is an appealing idea – It can save you money, resources, and sometimes, a great deal of stress.
+Outsourcing work is an appealing idea.
+It can save you money, resources, and sometimes, a great deal of stress.

 Farming out your customer service cut overheads significantly, but it’s definitely not a one size fits all solution and there are no magic outsourcing beans.

-If you going to take the jump with any sort of outsourcing where company will be directly interacting with your customers, it’s important to weigh up your options carefully.
+If you are going to take the jump with any sort of outsourcing where company will be directly interacting with your customers, it’s important to weigh up your options carefully.
 Shabby service will almost guarantee a mass exodus of customers.

-A combination of several factors can help determine whether outsourcing your company’s customer service will be a smart move. important considerations include:
+A combination of several factors can help determine whether outsourcing your company’s customer service will be a smart move.
+Important considerations include:

 Depending on the volume of customer service your business handles, it may or may not be profitable to hire an outside company to do it for you.
 Estimate the cost of creating your own customer service department and compare it with the cost of outsourcing.
 Be sure to consider all factors, such as employee compensation and training, equipment and supply purchases, construction or rent costs, and maintenance – and as always shop around.

-Just because outsourcing customer service will save money doesn’t always mean it won’t cost you money in the long run.
+Just because outsourcing your customer service will save you money doesn’t always mean it won’t cost you money in the long run.
 If your company regularly takes customer calls on technical or complicated issues, you may be better off keeping customer service in-house to ensure customers are receiving correct, complete answers to their questions.
 Also, if your departments tend to hand customers off to one another often, that process may be complicated by adding an outside party.

-Another element to weigh is how outsourcing customer service will effect your day-to-day operations.
+Another element to weigh is how customer service outsourcing will effect your day-to-day operations.
 In essence, think about who it will free up.
 Unless customers are calling with detailed questions that require expert answers, your time or that of your employees may be better spent on other projects that lie within their talents.
 Sales or research and development of new products, for example, can be better investments of your employees’ time in the long run.
 So while you should attentively examine the costs of outsourcing, don’t forget to include the benefits in your decision.

 If customers want service you can’t provide with current resources, it’s a sign that outsourcing customer service may be right for you.
 Do customers need assistance at times when your staff is not available?
 Do customers require service at a volume your current staff cannot provide?
 With outsourcing, you can get the amount of service that fits your company best at the times you need it.
 Many agencies offer 24/7 support, which may be too costly for some businesses to provide in-house.
 Whatever your current customer service needs are, it’s best to crunch the numbers and draw up a clear comparison.